 Where does it all originate from?
 After many years of Trash-Tracking we can say with certainty that the items are first and foremost disposed of improperly by the consumers.
 Convenience stores and fast food establishments are where the vast majority of the products are purchased - but It is our belief that once a product is purchased, it then becomes the responsibility of the 'Purchaser' to dispose of container/wrapper properly.

-Then there's this, each large municipality has hundreds, if not thousands, of Public Transit / Bus Stops that all sit on top of StormWater drains due to Easement and Zoning issues.
+Then there's this, nearly every large metro area has hundreds, if not thousands, of Public Transit / Bus Stops that all sit on top of StormWater drains due to Easement and Zoning issues.
 Have you ever seen a bus stop that is not covered in trash?
 The big rains wash all of that debris directly into the always close storm water systems.

-May we suggest that food and beverage companies might want to consider utilizing more of the open space on plastic bottles, plastic/foam fountain cups with 'Proper Disposal' messaging!
-Guess how much surface space is (on average) dedicated to 'Proper Disposal' efforts? -1%, and you may need a magnifying glass.
+May we suggest to all food and beverage companies, please consider utilizing more of the open space on plastic bottles, plastic/foam fountain cups with 'Proper Disposal' messaging!
+On average, only 1% of container surface space is dedicated to 'Proper Disposal' efforts.
 Working together, we can change all this 'Trashy Math' quickly!

 "Saving The Ocean Starts In Our Neighborhoods!"